php/php-langspec/spec/09-lexical-structure.md

 their corresponding escape sequence.
 Certain other (and sometimes non-printable) characters can also be expressed as escape sequences.

-The optional *b-prefix* is reserved for future use in dealing with so-called *binary strings*.
-For now, a *double-quoted-string-literal* with a *b-prefix* is equivalent to one without.
+*Deprecated* The optional *b-prefix* was reserved for future use in dealing with so-called *binary strings*.
+A *double-quoted-string-literal* with a *b-prefix* is equivalent to one without.

 An escape sequence represents a single-character encoding, as described